OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #### Dynamic Analysis

 [Objection Biometrics Bypass](https://github.com/sensepost/objection/wiki/Understanding-the-iOS-Biometrics-Bypass "Understanding the iOS Biometrics Bypass") can be used to bypass LocalAuthentication.
 Objection uses Frida to instrument the `evaluatePolicy` function so that it returns `True` even if authentication was not successfully performed.
-Use the *ios ui biometrics_bypass* command to bypass the insecure biometric authentication.
-Objection will register job, which will replace the `evaluatePolicy` result.
-It will work in both Swift and Objective-C implementations.
+Use the `ios ui biometrics_bypass` command to bypass the insecure biometric authentication.
+Objection will register a job, which will replace the `evaluatePolicy` result.
+It will work in both, Swift and Objective-C implementations.

 ```bash
 ...itudehacks.DVIAswiftv2.develop on (iPhone: 13.2.3) [usb] # ios ui biometrics_bypass